ericjang/aibook/sources/chapter12.md

 Feasability Analysis
 VR
-Unit economics & intermediate deliverables of the technology Build household environments in simulation, If you want to build a household robot, try to build an Apex Predator like a bear first, and then give it a mild case of OCD
+Unit economics & intermediate deliverables of the technology Build household environments in simulation,

+If you want to build a household robot, try to build an Apex Predator like a bear first, and then give it a mild case of OCD
-Intermediate deliverable: ML middleware for VR

-Life uses just enough intelligence to handle the environment and for its duration of lifespan.
-A dog lives 10-13 years.

-Imagine simulating the lifespan of an animal for 13 years ! we simply don’t have the computational resources to optimize a system to behave for 13 years.
-The other strategy is to increase the difficulty

-Dog has to be able to do tricks (stick nose in hole formed by two hands)

-Given a world governed by finite, non-randomly distributed energy, and energy taking on many forms, life/death provides endless source of evolutionary signal, given a sufficiently rich and large environment.

-Energy in the world is finite and not randomly distributed across space